LotharSee/ispokemongodownornot/pgo-check/README.md

 - Build the image `docker build -t pgo-check .`
 - Run a container the first time `docker run -it --name pgo-check --env-file ./env pgo-check`
 - It went well?
 Now you can just restart the container to run the check again `docker start -i pgo-check`
 - Want to report it periodically?
-Put int in a `cron`, `watch` or whatever...
+Use `docker run --restart=always` with the env variable `CONTAINER_LIFETIME`.
+This way, the container will restart and run every `CONTAINER_LIFETIME` seconds.

 ## Contributors